taha-elmokadem/ros_pioneer/README.md

 #### Debugging
 Check that the green stat light is flashing slowly
 If flashing fast press the red reset button
-Check that the ttyUSB are set correctly ATM ttyUSB0 = pionner ttyUSB1 = sick
+Check that the ttyUSB are set correctly ATM ttyUSB0 = ttyPionner, ttyUSB1 = ttySick
 can be launched indvidually with
 ```bash
 rosrun rosaria RosAria _port:=/dev/ttyUSB0